Three ingredients

 Why it matters

-The classic Daiquiri is one of the purest expressions of the sour template.
+The [Daiquiri](/recipes/daiquiri) is one of the purest expressions of the sour template.
+If you can make a great [Daiquiri](/recipes/daiquiri), you can make a lot of great drinks.

 The takeaway